FIRSTinMI/av-docs/index.md

 # FIRST in Michigan AV Volunteer Documentation
 {: .fs-9 }

-Documentation to aid the experience as a FiM AV Volunteer {: .fs-6 .fw-300 }
+Your one-stop shop for all the information about doing A/V with FiM {: .fs-6 .fw-300 }

 ---